briancrink/accessedu/documentation/addendum/adherence.md

 university to improve the usefulness of college transcript data by seeking more rich student data in measuring qualitative soft skills in students.

-Soon I realized the rocky path the project was heading down; measuring student cognitive ability among other soft skills could be gamed in the hands of employers and universities.
+Soon I realized the conluding trajectory the project was heading toward;
+measuring student cognitive ability among other soft skills could be gamed in the hands of employers and universities.

 The finding was clear; quantifying general human intelligence using existing biased metrics to determine opportunty is unethical and could lead to further